Soot: Soot modeling

-Soot mechanism is difficult to model mathematically because of the large number of primary components of diesel fuel, complex combustion mechanisms, and the heterogeneous interactions during soot formation.
-Soot models are broadly categorized into three subgroups: empirical (equations that are adjusted to match experimental soot profiles), semi-empirical (combined mathematical equations and some empirical models which used for particle number density and soot volume and mass fraction), and detailed theoretical mechanisms (covers detailed chemical kinetics and physical models in all phases).
+Soot mechanisms are difficult to model mathematically because of the large number of primary components of diesel fuel, complex combustion mechanisms, and the heterogeneous interactions during soot formation.
+Soot models are broadly categorized into three subgroups: empirical (equations that are adjusted to match experimental soot profiles), semi-empirical (combinations of mathematical equations and empirical models used for particle-number density, soot volume, and mass fraction), and detailed theoretical mechanisms (covers detailed chemical kinetics and physical models in all phases).

 First, empirical models use correlations of experimental data to predict trends in soot production.
 Empirical models are easy to implement and provide excellent correlations for a given set of operating conditions.
 However, empirical models cannot be used to investigate the underlying mechanisms of soot production.
 Therefore, these models are not flexible enough to handle changes in operating conditions.
 They are only useful for testing previously established designed experiments under specific conditions.

 Second, semi-empirical models solve rate equations that are calibrated using experimental data.
 Semi-empirical models reduce computational costs primarily by simplifying the chemistry in soot formation and oxidation.
-Semi-empirical models reduce the size of chemical mechanisms and use simpler molecules, such as acetylene as precursors.
+Semi-empirical models reduce the size of chemical mechanisms and use simpler molecules, such as acetylene, as precursors.
 Detailed theoretical models use extensive chemical mechanisms containing hundreds of chemical reactions in order to predict concentrations of soot.
-Detailed theoretical soot models contain all the components present in the soot formation with a high level of detailed chemical and physical processes.
+Detailed theoretical soot models contain all the components present in soot formation with a high level of detailed chemical and physical processes.

 Finally, comprehensive models (detailed models) are usually expensive and slow to compute, as they are much more complex than empirical or semi-empirical models.
 Thanks to recent technological progress in computation, it has become more feasible to use detailed theoretical models and obtain more realistic results; however, further advancement of comprehensive theoretical models is limited by the accuracy of modeling of formation mechanisms.

 Additionally, phenomenological models have found wide use recently.
 Phenomenological soot models, which may be categorized as semi-empirical models, correlate empirically observed phenomena in a way that is consistent with the fundamental theory, but is not directly derived from the theory.
 These models use sub-models developed to describe the different processes (or phenomena) observed during the combustion process.
 Examples of sub-models of phenomenological empirical models include spray model, lift-off model, heat release model, ignition delay model, etc. These sub-models can be empirically developed from observation or by using basic physical and chemical relations.
 Phenomenological models are accurate for their relative simplicity.
 They are useful, especially when the accuracy of the model parameters is low.
 Unlike empirical models, phenomenological models are flexible enough to produce reasonable results when multiple operating conditions change.

 Applications

-Historically soot was used in manufacturing artistic paints and shoe polish, as well as a blackener for Russia leather for boots.
-With the advent of the printing press it was used in the printing ink well into the 20th century.
+Historically, soot was used in manufacturing artistic paints and shoe polish, as well as a blackener for Russia leather for boots.
+With the advent of the printing press, it was used in the printing ink well into the 20th century.